KDE/digikam-doc/setup_application/metadata_settings.rst

 .. note::

-    To remplace the Exiv2 backend by ExifTool with all read and write metadata operations, see the :ref:`Metadata Behavior <metadata_behavior>` section of this manual.
+    To replace the Exiv2 backend by ExifTool with all read and write metadata operations, see the :ref:`Metadata Behavior <metadata_behavior>` section of this manual.

 .. _metadata_advanced: